sagarsuri89/Weekly_NFL_Pool/README.md

 2) Install any dependencies listed here:

-3) Setup an API with Google
+3) Setup credentials for programmatic access to google sheets ([Instructions](https://developers.google.com/sheets/api/quickstart/python))

 4) If you want to automatically run refreshes, you can setup a cronjob using this [format](https://github.com/sagarsuri89/Weekly_NFL_Pool/blob/main/crontab.txt)